 Because loss and fragmentation of habitat is the key issue for sage grouse conservation, the 2015 Montana Legislature appropriated funds through the Stewardship Act to address threats to habitat.
 The purpose of the Act is to provide competitive grant funding and establish ongoing free-market mechanisms for voluntary, incentive-based conservation measures that emphasize maintaining, enhancing, restoring, and expanding and benefitting sage grouse habitat and populations on private lands, and public lands as needed.
-A grantfunded project is eligible if it will maintain, enhance, restore, expand, or benefit sage grouse and populations for the heritage of Montana and its people through voluntary, incentive based efforts.
+A grantfunded project is eligible if it will maintain, enhance, restore, expand, or benefit sage grouse and populations for the heritage of Montana and its people through voluntary, incentive-based efforts.

-41 The DDCT total analysis area is the lease parcel buffered by 4 miles + a four mile buffer around any leks within that (only including core habitat).
-The total analysis area acreage is 133,447 acres.
+42 The DDCT total analysis area is the lease parcel buffered by 4 miles + a four mile buffer around any leks within that.

-The purpose and need for the proposed action to provide Stewardship Fund dollars to assist Petroleum County Conservation District to enter a conservation lease stems from the fact that the USFWS identified habitat loss and fragmentation as key threats in Montana.
+The purpose and need for the proposed action to provide Stewardship Fund dollars to assist Garfield County Conservation District to enter a conservation lease stems from the fact that the USFWS identified habitat loss and fragmentation as key threats in Montana.
 Approximately 64% of sage grouse habitat in Montana is in private ownership.
-42 Montana's Sage Grouse Conservation Strategy proactively addresses this threat in a myriad of ways, but the Stewardship Fund is a key element in providing voluntary incentives to conserve sage grouse habitat and promote beneficial management practices on private lands.
+43 Montana's Sage Grouse Conservation Strategy proactively addresses this threat in a myriad of ways, but the Stewardship Fund is a key element in providing voluntary incentives to conserve sage grouse habitat and promote beneficial management practices on private lands.

-The proposed lease area has a minimum of 36 sage grouse leks within 12 miles, 11 of which are located within four miles.
+The proposed lease area has a minimum of 33 sage grouse leks within 12 miles, 11 of which are located within four miles.
 Two active leks are have been documented on the property.
-Conversion of native range to cultivated cropland has been identified as a key threat to sage grouse habitat and population persistence by USFWS.43 It was recently shown that lek density may be reduced by more than 50% in the face of a 10% increase in cropland within 12.4 miles.44 Importantly, if one parcel of land is converted, lek persistence in a "landscape ten times the size" of the parcel itself could be "strongly" reduced.45 Therefore, efforts which conserve intact sagebrush landscapes already having little or no existing cropland contribute favorably to sage grouse persistence, particularly where the risk of conversion exists.
+Conversion of native range to cultivated cropland has been identified as a key threat to sage grouse habitat and population persistence by USFWS.44 It was recently shown that lek density may be reduced by more than 50% in the face of a 10% increase in cropland within 12.4 miles.45 Importantly, if one parcel of land is converted, lek persistence in a "landscape ten times the size" of the parcel itself could be "strongly" reduced.46 Therefore, efforts which conserve intact sagebrush landscapes already having little or no existing cropland contribute favorably to sage grouse persistence, particularly where the risk of conversion exists.

 Sage grouse are a landscape scale species.
 "At distances of up to about 240 kilometers, individual [sage grouse] exhibit greater genetic similarity than expected by chance, suggesting that the cumulative effect of short-range dispersal translates to long range connectivity."
-Even though dispersal distances for sage grouse are relatively short, "the cumulative effect of these [short range dispersals of 7-9 kilometers] translates into long-
+Even though dispersal distances for sage grouse are relatively short, "the

-42 Montana's Greater Sage Grouse Habitat Conservation Advisory Council.
+43 Montana's Greater Sage Grouse Habitat Conservation Advisory Council.
 2014.
 Greater Sage Grouse Habitat Conservation Strategy.
 Jan.
 29, 2014.

-43 80 Fed.
+44 80 Fed.
 Reg.
 59858 (Oct.
 2, 2015); Smith, J.T., J.S.
 Evans, .B.H.
 Martin, S. Baruch-Mordo, J.M.
 Kiesecker, D.E.
 Naugle.
 Reducing cultivation risk for at-risk species: predicting outcomes of conservation easements for sage grouse.
 201 Biological Conservation 10-19 (June 2016).